Aluminum Thermal Conductivity and Alu Heat Sinks

 • Mounting: Attach heat sinks using screws, clips, or thermal adhesives to ensure proper contact with the heat source.

-• Thermal Interface Materials (TIMs): Employ TIMs such as thermal paste or pads to fill microscopic air gaps between the heat sink and the component for optimal heat transfer.
+• Thermal Interface Materials (TIMs): For optimal heat transfer, employ thermal paste or pads to fill microscopic air gaps between the heat sink and the component.

 2. Maintenance: